We are now able to deliver to Europe and Ireland via our Amazon shop.

 July 04, 2020

 Gaby doesn’t understand me.
 I mean, I know a beard can be a bit spikey at certain lengths, but a man’s gotta do etc., so I have to stay in character.
 I’m sure Robert de Niro didn’t get gip from Mrs de N for putting on four stone in Raging Bull.
 Hmmm, he probably did.
 And Sir Daniel Day-Lewis stayed as Lincoln for 3 months 24/7.
-Yeah, that must have been so annoying.
+So annoying at home.
 No wonder he’s retired from acting now.

 I’m not up for any Oscars, but we are launching some beard care products, and I like to be thorough, and test everything properly.
 That means I’ve got to live the beard.
 All the way from 5 o’clock shadow to full on Zeus.